Twins vs. Brewers Player Props Betting Odds

-Player prop bet options for Carlos Correa, Christian Yelich and others are listed when the Minnesota Twins host the Milwaukee Brewers at Target Field on Tuesday (first pitch at 7:40 PM ET).
+Christian Yelich and Carlos Correa are among the players with prop bets on the table when the Milwaukee Brewers and the Minnesota Twins square off at Target Field on Wednesday (starting at 1:10 PM ET).

 Bet on this matchup or its props with BetMGM!